Linaro/website/_posts/2019/2019-03-20-challenges-of-stabilising-power-and-performance-results-in-a-board-farm.md

   - PMWG
   - Power Management
   - PMWG Farm
-image:
-    featured: true
-    path: /assets/images/blog/collect-power-measurements-in-ci.png
+category: Blog
+author: lisa.nguyen
 ---
 In Linaro, the Power Management Working Group (PMWG) manages a board farm to boot Linux and Android kernels and run tests across various boards.
-Some of our board farm’s objectives include:
+Some of our board farm objectives include:

-- To collect power and performance results for each board type
+* To collect power and performance results for each board type
-- Monitor any regressions
+* Monitor any regressions
-- Share hardware resources within the PMWG team
+* Share hardware resources within the PMWG team

 ## Background